mikegwf1/-Rabbinic_Citation_Network/README.md

-prefixMap.txt - located in /lists/ - accounts for prefixed Rabbi names linkMap.txt - located in /lists/ - links variant forms of Rabbi names to canonical Rabbi names The rest of the files are pattern file inputs to the Gate natural language package (https://gate.ac.uk/) which we use for pattern matching.
+prefixMap.txt - located in /lists/ - accounts for prefixed Rabbi names linkMap.txt - located in /lists/ - links variant forms of Rabbi names to canonical Rabbi names The rest of the files are entity file inputs to the Gate natural language package (https://gate.ac.uk/) which we use for pattern matching.

+b) A set of jape files - pattern file inputs to Gate, which define the patterns that we expect denote quotes in the text.
+Create a folder called "jape" under activeFolder and copy the files in the Github /jape/ folder into it.